248W5A0409/Ripple-Carry-Adder-using-open-source-VLSI-tools/README.md

 Layout Viewer: KLayout / Magic

-📁 Repository Structure

-Based on the physical design flow stages, the repository is structured as follows:

-├── final/              # Final layout views and DEF/LEF files
-├── floorplan/          # Floorplanning outputs and PDN screenshots ├── placement/          # Standard cell placement views ├── rca_screenshots/    # Image assets for documentation
-├── reports/            # Power, Area, and Timing (STA) reports ├── routing/            # Global and detailed routing visual logs ├── signoff/            # DRC, LVS, and Antenna manufacturability checks ├── src/                # Verilog behavioral source files and testbenches ├── synthesis/          # Synthesized netlist and statistics ├── config.json         # OpenLane configuration file for the flow └── rca_4bit.gds        # Final GDSII format file ready for tape-out

-📖 The RTL-to-GDSII Flow & Visual Journey
+# 📖 The RTL-to-GDSII Flow & Visual Journey

-Here is a step-by-step breakdown of the automated pipeline execution, accompanied by visual evidence from the project.
+Here is a step-by-step breakdown of the automated pipeline execution, accompanied by visual evidence from the project generated via OpenROAD and Magic.

 1. RTL Design & Functional Verification

 The behavioral logic of the 4-bit Ripple Carry Adder was designed using Verilog.
-Before pushing to physical design, the logic was rigorously tested using iverilog and a custom testbench to ensure proper carry propagation and sum calculations.
+Before pushing to physical design, the logic was rigorously tested using a custom testbench to ensure proper carry propagation and sum calculations.

 2. Logic Synthesis

 The Verilog code is mapped to standard cells from the Sky130 library using Yosys.
 The tool optimizes the combinational logic into a gate-level netlist.
-(Check the synthesis/ directory for gate-level netlists and component statistics).

 3. Floorplanning & Power Delivery Network (PDN)